JStadnik619/berea/README.md

 bible config translation BSB
 ```

-The default translation must be set to a translation that has been downloaded.
+The default translation must be set to a downloaded translation.

 To delete a translation, run the following command: